16adianay/chart_configure_svg_patterns/Readme.md

 ![img.png](img.png)

 To implement this functionality, add the [customizePoint](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/#customizePoint) function and assign the required point to the pattern reference.
-If you need to add a pattern as a background color, you can pass it to the [commonPaneSettings|backgroundColor](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/commonPaneSettings/#backgroundColor) property.
+If it's necessary to add a pattern as a background color, pass it to the [commonPaneSettings|backgroundColor](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/commonPaneSettings/#backgroundColor) property.
 ## Files to Look At

 - **jQuery**